Ooooooohhh... On the TLC Tip

 Ooooooohhh...
 On the TLC Tip is the debut studio album by American girl group TLC, released on February 25, 1992, by LaFace Records.
 The title of the album comes from the last line of Left Eye's rap on "Ain't 2 Proud 2 Beg".

 The album peaked at number 14 on the US Billboard 200 and has been certified quadruple platinum by the Recording Industry Association of America (RIAA), denoting shipments in excess of four million copies in the United States.
 It is also TLC's third most successful album (after CrazySexyCool and FanMail, respectively), having sold over six million copies worldwide.

 Background

 TLC signed their first contract with LaFace Records on February 28, 1991 (amended April 3, 1991, with Thomas), and began production on their debut album.
-For the album, TLC collaborated with Babyface, L.A.
+They collaborated with Babyface, L.A.
 Reid, Dallas Austin, Da Funky Bunch, Jermaine Dupri, and Marley Marl, who helped Lopes with the songwriting.
-Production finished in December 1991.
+The album was finished in December 1991.